-The middle button on a mouse is typically used for scrolling through File Explorer with tons or file or long pages on the web.
+The middle button on a mouse is typically used for scrolling through File Explorer with tons or files or long pages on the web.
 But did you know that it can do more than just scrolling?
 Today we will talk about using the Touchpad & Mouse middle click button on Windows for more tasks.
 Laptops, however, come with touchpads, and none of them have a middle mouse button.
 But you can also perform a mouse-like middle-click on a laptop.

-Using the Touchpad & Mouse middle-click button
+How to use the Touchpad & Mouse middle-click button in Windows

 Most of us use the middle button of the mouse to scroll and click on links to open in a new tab.
-What most don’t know that middle button can be customized to perform a different operation.
+What most don’t know is that the middle button can be customized to perform a different operation.
 It can be closing of the current tab tailored to be used in games for a particular action and so on.

 Customize Middle-click button of Mouse

 1] Via Windows 10 Settings